“Climbing Mt Ishizuchi in the Autumn”, Video projection installation (2019)

 I have been exploring the potential of panoramic imagery in my work for some time.
 Previous video installations that feature digital panoramic camera devices include “Interwoven Motion” (2004), “The Monument Project (Si Monumentum Requiris, Circumspice)” (2009-2011) and “In Darwin’s Garden” (2010-2013).
 Each of these works is concerned with different aspects of the application of panoramic technical devices and seeks to examine the possibilities of spatio-temporality in diverse ways, but for the most part from a fixed- or at least quite limited geographical location, and all have been limited to the visual aspect.
 “Climbing Mt Ishizuchi in the Autumn” will be the first of my landscape installations to incorporate spatial sound as an integral element, and the first to directly engage with the spiritual dimension of the landscape, specifically the Buddhist acknowledgement of the transitory nature of existence.
 In my approach to this new work I would also like to acknowledge or reference the Japanese tradition of Sansui-ga, (“Mountains and Water”) an approach to the art of landscape in which the human figure is just a random and transient phenomenon within the more timeless landscape, in an attempt to convey a more universal and poetic atmosphere.

 The video camera looks out at the world most often via a fixed stare, and in my work I have often attempted to find ways to counter this to recreate and express the dynamics of our perception.
 “The Monument Project” produced images of a cityscape, whilst Interwoven Motion and In Darwin’s Garden are both landscape works.
 This new work again returns to the subject of the landscape, but one which produces images of the landscape in relation to a direct experience of the human body.
 For many years the influence of the phenomenologist Maurice Merleau-Ponty, who famously observed the “artist takes his body with him” in his seminal essay “Eye and Mind”, has had an impact on my work and ideas.
-In this new work the camera will record the relationship between my body and the camera directly.
-The physical activity and effort of climbing the route from the Jouju shrine to the Ishizuchi shrine at the peak of the mountain will be the formal basis of the work.
-The sounds and images of my act of pilgrimage will be documented in continuous “real-time” and will form the basis of the final installation.
+In this new work the camera has recorded the relationship between my body and the camera directly.
+The physical activity and effort of climbing the route from the Jouju shrine to the Ishizuchi shrine at the peak of the mountain is the formal basis of the work.
+The sounds and images of my act of pilgrimage have been documented in continuous “real-time” and formed the basis of the final work.